Kakifrucht/HalfminerSystem/HalfminerBattle/README.md

       - Command usage
   - Duel mode
     - Robust queue system
-      - Not using a per arena queue, if all arenas are in use the next pair will be added automatically
+      - Not using a per arena queue, if all arenas are in use, the next duel pair will be added automatically once it becomes free
       - Kicks player from queue
         - on disconnect
         - when engaging in PvP outside of arena